Slender Object Detection: Diagnoses and Improvements: Preliminary Assessment

 \subsection{Data Bias Neutralization}

 As mentioned above, we rely on precise boundaries of objects to estimate their slenderness, which is not feasible with conventional axis-aligned bounding box annotations in object detection.
-Fortunately, the COCO dataset~\cite{coco}, one of the most popular datasets in recent research of object detection, provides pixel-level segmentation labels.
-COCO is a large-scale dataset collected for object detection and related tasks, e.g., keypoint detection and panoptic segmentation.
-For object detection, it contains more than 200k images in the 2017 release, where 118k images are labeled for training and the other 5k images are kept as a validation set.
+The COCO dataset~\cite{coco}, one of the most popular datasets in recent research of object detection, provides pixel-level segmentation labels.
+It is a large-scale dataset collected for object detection and related tasks, e.g., keypoint detection and panoptic segmentation.

 However, COCO is biased regarding slender objects and not sufficient for evaluating slender object detection by itself.
 The data distribution of COCO is visualized in Fig.~\ref{fig:numbers}, where more than 85\% of objects are regular.
 The dominant proportion in the dataset implicitly forces the current evaluation to favor regular objects over slender objects.
 As shown in Fig.~\ref{fig:slender-performances}, the overall mAR in COCO is close to that of regular objects.
 Such a bias against slender objects can be mitigated by extending the validation set of COCO.